 How should this medicine be used?

-Stavudine comes as a capsule and a solution (liquid) to take by mouth.
+Stavudine comes as a capsule and as an oral solution (liquid) to take by mouth.
 It is usually taken twice a day (every 12 hours), with or without food and with plenty of water.
-To help you remember to take stavudine, take it at around the same time each day.
+To help you remember to take stavudine, take it at around the same times each day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take stavudine exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 If you are giving the oral solution to a child, shake the bottle well before each use to mix the medication evenly.
 Use the measuring cup provided to measure the child's dose.

 Stavudine controls HIV infection but does not cure it.
 Continue to take stavudine even if you feel well.
 Do not stop taking stavudine without talking to your doctor.
+When your supply of stavudine starts to run low, get more from your doctor or pharmacist.
 If you miss doses or suddenly stop taking stavudine, your condition may become more difficult to treat.

 Other uses for this medicine